fablabbcn/knowledge/docs/fabrication/machines/precious_plastic_shredder.md

 1. Check condition of machine and that there is no left material from previous use
 2. Fit the mesh protector with the 4 bolts below the shredder
-3. Place the collector under the shredder
+3. Place the collector box under the shredder
 4. Gather the sorted material you want to shred
-5. Plug in and turn on the machine with the key switch
+5. Plug in and turn on the machine with the key switch **(a.)**
 6. Place small amounts of material in the hoper.
 7. Close the lid
-8. Turn the motor on in the forward direction
+8. Turn the motor on in the forward direction by turning the direction switch **(c.)** clockwise
 9. Continue to shred until all material is processed
 10. Turn off the machine with the direction switch and key switch
 11. Store the shredded material